State, economy and population: strengthening regions in Mali

-Title: Sustainable water and sanitation in Mali
+Title: Support for decentralisation and regionalisation in Mali

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2015 to 2018
+Overall term: 2020 to 2021

 Mali is currently in a crucial phase of decentralisation.
 Aiming to improve the efficiency and the democratic legitimacy of public action in the long term, the Mali Government has adopted a national strategy to consolidate decentralisation and initiated extensive reforms for legal affairs and administration.

 To achieve this, the government has transferred numerous competences to Mali’s local authorities: the regions, districts and municipalities.
 These authorities are now faced with the task of assuming responsibility in the political process.
 To do this, however, they first need to expand their institutional, administrative and human resources.

 The prerequisites for regionalisation in Mali have been improved in selected regions.

 The project advises the Mali Ministry of Decentralization as well as the regions, districts and municipalities.
 In the process, it is also integrating business and civil society.
 It is supporting the regional administrations in developing competences and skills that will enable them to act as a hub for economic and social development in Mali in the future.